vignif/crawler-google-scholar/README.md

 # crawler-google-scholar

-in this repo I implemented an automatic way of downloading defined statistics of a set of researchers although the project scholarly (https://pypi.org/project/scholarly/) probably allows me to do the same I wanted to find out a bit more regarding http requests and its implications.
+this repo presents an automatic way of downloading statistics of a set of researchers or professors from the google scholar. giving as input a list of [name surname] of researchers it retrieves data from google scholar such as {# of publications, h-index, i10-index and others}

-get_stats_serial.py is waiting until each task(load webpage) is completed, and only after that proceeds with the new author. this is a really straight forward was of dealing with this problem but has complexity O(N) this means that more authors I have and more time I need.
+the project scholarly (https://pypi.org/project/scholarly/) probably allows me to do the same I wanted to find out a bit more regarding http requests and its implications.

-This problem has a bottleneck in the speed which is the network, crawling the web is time expensive.
+get_stats_serial.py is waiting until each task(load webpage of researcher X) is completed, and only after that proceeds with the new author (Y). this simple approach comes with the expense of time complexity O(N), meaning as long as the amount of researcher is 'little' it won't require too much time.

-A method to avoid the system staying idle while the web server respond is to allow multple tasks to run simultaneously.
+This problem has a bottleneck in the speed which is the network, crawling the web is time expensive and the amount of request accepted by servers is limited and has to be respected.

-get_stats_parallel.py wants to exploit this strategy.
+A method to avoid the system staying idle while the web server responds is to allow multple tasks to run simultaneously.

-A proper timing sleep function must be setted inside each file in order to avoid rejection by the server. if we are requesting informations too fast the server will answer always with an [Error 429 Too Many Requests].
+get_stats_coroutine.py wants to exploit this strategy.

-the serial script is able to query at a speed of 0,7 researcher per second
+A proper timing sleep function must be setted inside each file in order to avoid rejection by the server. if we are requesting informations too fast, the server will answer always with an [Error 429 Too Many Requests].

-the parallel script is currently not running, from a local machine pov should be able to outperform the previous example, but the server limit threshold must be respected.
+the serial script has been tested to query at a speed of 0,7 researcher per second the coroutine script has been tested to query at a speed of 0.05 researcher per second

-# Recommended script for stats : get_stats_coroutine.py
+## Recommended script for downloading stats : get_stats_coroutine.py
-# Recommended script for picts : get_picts.py
+## Recommended script for downloading profile images : get_picts.py